waveform80/pibootctl/docs/status.rst

     | i2c.enabled | x        | on     |
     +-------------+----------+--------+

-For developers wishing to build on top of pictl, options are provided to produce the output in JSON (:option:`--json`), YAML (:option:`--yaml`), and shell-friendly (:option:`--shell`).
+For developers wishing to build on top of pibootctl, options are provided to produce the output in JSON (:option:`--json`), YAML (:option:`--yaml`), and shell-friendly (:option:`--shell`).
 These combine with all aforementioned options as expected:

 .. code-block:: console

-    $ pictl status --json --all i2c.*
+    $ pibootctl status --json --all i2c.*
     {"i2c.baud": 100000, "i2c.enabled": true}